 On August 13, 2019, the OAG, joined by 21 other states and seven cities, sued to challenge the Environmental Protection Agency's repeal of the Obama administration's Clean Power Plan and finalization of the Affordable Clean Energy (ACE) Rule.
 The petition was filed in the U.S. Court of Appeals for the D.C.
 Circuit (where it was consolidated with other challenges to the same agency action) and called for the rule to be vacated.
-The petitioners argued that the ACE rule would not curb rising carbon emissions from power plants and would prolong the operation of dirtier coal plants.
+The petitioners argued that the EPA's ACE rule, which it finalized in June 2019, will not curb rising carbon emissions from power plants and will prolong the operation of dirtier coal plants.